The first software in the world that enables you to look under the skin and directly observe the world of anatomy and posture during yoga workouts.

 About the App:

-The first software in the world that enables you to look under the skin and directly observe the world of anatomy and posture during yoga workouts.
 See how muscles act as they stretch in each position and deepen your understanding of the effects of common postural problems.
 Reveal the secrets of the movement system in accurate and spectacular 3D!

 Table of Contents